Skip to main content

 Important!

 After completing the update, be sure to update SAF Beat Manager.
-The RestAPI has been updated without backward compatibility, so in the menu item Navigation Menu - Settings - SAF Beat Management, the agent list will be empty.
+The RestAPI has been updated without backward compatibility, so in the menu item Main Menu - Settings - SAF Beat Management, the agent list will be empty.
 Use the SAF Beat Manager update instructions.

 It is recommended to create a directory, for example, /app/backup, where you should save: